dygogive/GymLog/README.md

 # GymLogX

-**GymLog** is a native Android application for tracking workouts and building structured training programs.
+**GymLogX** is a native Android application for tracking workouts and building structured training programs.
 The app is currently in its **MVP stage** and fully functional for personal training purposes.

 ---